Graph Homomorphisms and Universal Algebra: Congruences

 \item Show that the variety of all lattices is congruence distributive, but not congruence permutable. \item Show that the variety of Boolean algebras is both congruence permutable and congruence distributive. \item Show that a lattice satisfies the two identities

 if and only if it satisfies one of those identities. \item Let $\fA$ be an algebra.
 A term $t$ is called a \emph{Pixley term} if it satisfies

-Show that if $t$ is a Pixley term, then $t(x,t(x,y,z),z)$ is a majority term. \item Show that an algebra $\fA$ generates a variety which is both congruence permutable and congruence distributive if and only if it has a Pixley term. \item Show that if $\fA$ is a simple algebra, and it has a Pixley term, then it is polynomially complete (see Exercise~\ref{exe:PC}). {\value{enumi}} \end{enumerate}
+Show that if $t$ is a Pixley term, then $t(x,t(x,y,z),z)$ is a majority term. \item Show that an algebra $\fA$ generates a variety which is both congruence permutable and congruence distributive if and only if it has a Pixley term. \item Show that if $\fA$ is a simple algebra, and it has a Pixley term, then it is polynomially complete (see Exercise~\ref{exe:PC}). \item Show that the algebra $\fA = (\{0,1\};f_k)$ from Example~\ref{expl:bool-nu} generates a congruence distributive variety. \item Show that every algebra with a near unanimity term also has J\'onsson terms. {\value{enumi}} \end{enumerate}